MOPA Amplifier Historical Tube Powered 1930’s Style Plasma Tube Power Amplifier Now Boosted to 162 Watts!

 Tube not included.

-Note about plasma tubes: I’ve coordinated with a supplier of a nice, simple helium/argon filled tube which is optimized for the power output of this vintage MOPA design and they charge $335 plus shipping for it.
+Note about plasma tubes: We’ve coordinated with a supplier of a nice, simple argon e-gas filled tube which is optimized for the power output of this vintage MOPA design and they charge $335 plus shipping for it.
 It’s a 2″ diameter, 14″ long tube made of pyrex glass with no internal electrodes because these have impurities in the metal which causes the tubes to burn out faster (especially with the high peak power output of the MOPA design!).
 I’ll provide you with the contact information at least a week before your unit is ready to ship so you can get one on order if you choose.
 There are plenty of suppliers of plasma tubes although they typically cost much more than this and most of them will burn out with the power delivered by the vintage MOPA design.
 With this $335 tube I can guarantee it will handle the power output of the MOPA.

 Start your order online here:

 - Choose whether you are ordering “MOPA Oscillator/Amplifier Only” (if you already have a GB4000) or the “MOPA Oscillator & GB4000 Generator Combo”

 - Investment for MOPA Oscillator is a total of (no tube included): $2,495

 - In 1 to 3 days your unit will be completed and ready to ship.
 Shipping is included for US orders only.

 If you don’t already have a GB4000 you’ll want one so your total will be $4,220 (tube not included).
 If you are in the US you can use this button which adds the GB4000 Generator ($1,725) to the MOPA Amplifier/Oscillator ($2,495) – the MOPA now has a frequency counter built in (so the Elenco Frequency Counter is no longer needed).